ne1nene1/memo/README.md

 $ memo -f -t MESSAGE       # both content will be under tomorrow header
 $ memo --fetch
 ```

-create backup of memo
+Create a backup of memo files.
 ```shell
 $ memo -b
 $ memo -b -f               # the fetched file will be backed up too
 $ memo --backup
 ```

-open temporary scratch pad for long-form writing
+Open temporary scratchpad for long-form writing.
 ```shell
 $ memo -l
 $ memo -l -d DATE          # add under DATE header
 $ memo --long
 ```

-enable verbose logging mode
+Enable verbose logging mode.
 ```shell
 $ memo -v
 $ memo --verbose
 ```

-print help
+Print help.
 ```shell
 $ memo -h
 $ memo --help
 ```

-## cautions
+## Cautions
-- depending on your environment, the content of your messages to be put using
-cli may not contain some special character reserved by your shell such as
+- Depending on your environment, the content of your messages when using this script may not contain some special characters reserved by your shell such as !,",?,~ etc.
-!,",?,~ etc.
- - `-yy 3` will be intreprete as `three days ago (as in -y N
-format)` not `two days ago (as in -yyy...y formt)`, this is also same for
--t flag. this means that if quote is ommited for message, that message mustn't
-start with a number e.g
+ - `-yy 3` will be interpreted as `three days ago (as in -y N format)` not `two days ago (as in -yyy...y formt)`, this is also the same for -t flag.
+This means that if quote is ommited using inputting messages, that messages mustn't start with a number e.g.
 ```shell
 $ memo -yy 10 eggs, 5 cheese bought total     # add "eggs, 5 cheese bought total" under date heading 10 days ago
 $ memo -yy "10 eggs, 5 cheese bought total"   # add "10 eggs, 5 cheese bought total" under date heading 2 days ago
 ```

-## author
+## Author
 @ne1nene (Soulmine) [github](https://github.com/ne1nene1/)